SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

 CreateActiveDirectory
 ----------------------
 Creates an active directory object.
 The active directory will be authenticated with the Windows login data for your *treon* database.
-This is the case, even if database authentication is set to "SQL".
+This is also the case if database authentication is set to "SQL".

 .. code-block:: xml
     :linenos: